 What Most Profitable Small Businesses Know

-The most profitable small businesses know they become more productive when they are not exchanging time for money.
+The secret the most profitable small businesses know is that they become more productive when they are not exchanging time for money.
 When you become stuck in this transaction, your income will always be limited.
 Why?
 Time is a finite resource, and there is only so much we can do in a day.
 Scratch that.
 There is only so much we can do well in a day.

 And while I can’t speak for you, I know I like to spend at least part of my time with my family, catching up with friends, reading, and binging on Starbucks and Netflix.
 It doesn’t mean I want to limit my earning potential by working less.